By Consumers for Quality Care, on April 21, 2021

-According to The Alpena News, despite new federal transparency rules designed to make health care prices more comparable and shoppable, the extensive price databases posted by hospitals are still difficult for consumers to navigate.
+According to The Alpena News in Michigan, despite new federal transparency rules designed to make health care prices more comparable and shoppable, the extensive price databases posted by hospitals are still difficult for consumers to navigate.

 The Alpena News put the new rules to the test, by attempting to compare the cost of a colonoscopy at three local hospitals.
 The results showed that these formats have yet to deliver the consumer-friendly improvements patients were counting on.